Health Library Explorer

 • Ventricular tachycardia (VT) is a fast, abnormal heart rhythm.
 This may last for only a few seconds or for a longer time.

-• VT that lasts for only a few seconds may not need to be treated.
+• VT that lasts for only a few seconds may not need treatment.

-• Longer episodes of VT may be dangerous and require treatment and prevention.
+• Longer episodes may be dangerous and need treatment and prevention.

-• Some diseases that result in heart muscle damage can lead to VT.
+• Some diseases that cause heart muscle damage can lead to VT.

-• Treatment may include medicines, ablation therapy, or an implantable device to check and correct your heartbeat.
+• Treatment may include medicines, ablation therapy, or an ICD to check and correct your heartbeat.

 Next steps